Biglup/cardano-multiplatform-lib-c-ffi/README.md

-# cardano-multiplatform-lib-c-ffi
+# Cardano Multiplatform Lib C Foreign Function Interface

-This C FFI library provides a stable and portable API for the CML library allowing it to integrate with native libraries in other languages easily.
+This library provides a thin layer of a stable and portable C FFI API for the [Cardano Multiplatform Lib](https://github.com/dcSpark/cardano-multiplatform-lib) library allowing it to integrate with native libraries in other languages easily.